tywong/cuhk-csci4140/JSONP-CORS-lab/task-0/README.md

-# Task 0 - Projec Setup
+# Task 0 - Project Setup

 In this lab, we will be writing Heroku application in Node.JS and Express.JS.